-- 3. The servomotor power cable should be a 600 volt shielded cable with a capacitance of less than 150pF/m.
+- The servo motor power cable should be a 600 volt shielded cable with a capacitance of less than 150pF/m.
 Force Control Industries provides the correct cable as part of a PosiDrive servo package.
 The maximum length for these cables is 100 meters (328 feet).
-If these cables are longer than 25 meters (82 feet) then a motor choke should be installed in the circuit. - 4.
-The resolver feedback cable should be a twisted-pair shielded cable with a capacitance of less than 120 pF/m.
+If these cables are longer than 25 meters (82 feet) then a motor choke should be installed in the circuit. - The resolver feedback cable should be a twisted-pair, shielded cable with a capacitance of less than 120 pF/m.
 Force Control Industries provides the correct cable as part of a PosiDrive servo package.
-The maximum length for these cables is 100 meters (328 feet).
+The maximum length for these cables is 100 meters (328 feet). - 5.
 The resolver feedback cable should be routed over a different path than the servo motor power cable so that electrical noise from the power cable will not corrupt the low-level feedback signal.
-If these cables must run over the same path, then keep them separated as far as possible or run them in separate conduits. - 5.
+If these cables must run over the same path, then keep them separated as far as possible or run them in separate conduits. - 6.
 The motor power and resolver cables are sheathed with a durable polyurethane insulation.
 They can be routed over the surface of most machines if there is no danger of mechanical damage from forklifts, cutting torches, etc. Installing the cables in conduit or wireway is obviously a better, but more expensive approach.
-Take care not to lay cables across sharp edges that will cut into the cable. - 6.
+Take care not to lay cables across sharp edges that will cut into the cable. - 7.
 All high speed or low voltage wiring from encoders, home switch, operators buttons, etc. should be routed away from high voltage cables, AC power lines, or other wiring carrying rapid switching transients.
-If it is necessary for low voltage wires to cross over high voltage wires, then it is best for them to cross at a 90-degree angle. - 7.
+If it is necessary for low voltage wires to cross over high voltage wires, then it is best for them to cross at a 90-degree angle. - 8.
 Wire colors: The usual wire colors for industrial installations in the United States are listed below.
-Color-coding shows electricians what kind of voltage level to expect on a given wire, making their jobs safer and easier. - Green (or Green with Yellow Stripe): Equipment grounding conductors. - Black: Ungrounded conductors at line voltage (usually 240 or 480VAC). - Red: Ungrounded AC conductors at less than line voltage (120VAC). - Blue: Ungrounded DC control conductors (usually 24VDC or less). - Yellow: Ungrounded conductors and interlock wiring that may remain energized when the main disconnect switch is in the OFF position. - White: Grounded circuit conductors (usually AC neutrals). - White with Blue Stripe: Grounded dc circuit conductors (DC neutrals).
+Color-coding shows electricians what kind of voltage level to expect on a given wire, making their jobs safer and easier.
+Machinery that was built in Europe or the Orient will probably not conform to the American standards. - Green (or Green with Yellow Stripe): Equipment grounding conductors. - Black: Ungrounded conductors at line voltage (usually 240 or 480VAC). - Red: Ungrounded AC conductors at less than line voltage (120VAC). - Blue: Ungrounded DC control conductors (usually 24VDC or less). - Yellow: Ungrounded conductors and interlock wiring that may remain energized when the main disconnect switch is in the OFF position.

+- White: Grounded circuit conductors (usually AC neutrals). - White with Blue Stripe: Grounded dc circuit conductors (DC neutrals).
+This color code is less common than the others, in many cases this will be Blue like other DC wires